Mallett Antiques: History

 On his death in 1930, the business passed to a consortium of six of his employees, who in 1937 decided to close the Octagon premises and move the whole business to London.
 Francis Mallett became chairman.
-On his death he left a large part of his collection to the Ashmolean museum at Oxford.
-After the Second World War, under the new chairmanship of Francis Egerton, Mallett's began to assume its present form.
+On his death he left a large part of his collection to the Ashmolean Museum at Oxford.
+After the Second World War, under the chairmanship of Francis Egerton, Mallett's began to evolve into a dealership of international stature.

 Mallett's have an association with museums and private collections all over the world including the Victoria and Albert Museum.

 In 1983 Francis Egerton retired and in 1987, under the new management, Mallett became a public company.
-Lanto Synge assumed the role of Chief Executive until 2009 when he retired.
-Lanto Synge has had a number of books published on antiques and on antique needlework, a particular specialty of his, including 'Art of Embroidery — A history of Style and Technique', produced in conjunction with the Royal School of Needlework.
-In 1999 he published 'Mallett Millennium', which is illustrated throughout with photographs from the extensive Mallett archives.
+Lanto Synge assumed the role of chief executive until his retirement in 2009.
+Lanto Synge has had a number of books published on antiques and on antique needlework, a particular specialty of his, including Art of Embroidery – A history of Style and Technique, produced in conjunction with the Royal School of Needlework.
+In 1999 he published Mallett Millennium, illustrated throughout with photographs from the extensive Mallett archives.

 In 1991, the Bond Street business moved to new enlarged premises at 141 New Bond Street with twelve showrooms.

 In 2012 Mallett moved its premises to Ely House, 37 Dover Street.
-This classical townhouse, built as the London palace for the Bishop of Ely, remains in the centre of London's art market.
-It is, like Mallett's first gallery in Bath, a famous architectural masterpiece and a Grade I listed building, designed by the renowned neo-classical architect Robert Taylor in 1772 for Robert Keene, the Bishop of Ely.
-From 1894 until recently it was occupied by the Albemarle Club whose members included artists and authors such as Oscar Wilde.
+This classical townhouse was built as the London palace for the Bishop of Ely.
+It is, like Mallett's first gallery in Bath, an architectural masterpiece and a Grade I listed building, designed by the neo-classical architect Robert Taylor in 1772 for Robert Keene, the Bishop of Ely.
+From 1894 until recently it was occupied by the Albemarle Club, whose members included artists and authors such as Oscar Wilde.

-Mallett at Bourdon House 1962 – 2007
+Mallett at Bourdon House, 1962–2007

-Mallett's second business was established in 1962 at Bourdon House, in Mayfair, until 1953 the London House of the late 2nd Duke of Westminster.
+Mallett's second business was established in 1962 at Bourdon House, in Mayfair, until 1953 the London house of the 2nd Duke of Westminster.
 Built for William Burdon Esq in the years 1723–25, during the reign of George I, the house stood amidst fields and market gardens between the then emerging Berkeley and Hanover Squares.
 Mallett sold Bourdon House in 2007.

 Mallett Inc, New York

-Since 2003 Mallett has also been operating from a New York Gallery at 929 Madison Avenue and East 74th Street.
-Mallett completely renovated the New York Brownstone building and now offers stock from the London showrooms.
+In 2003, Mallett opened a New York Gallery at 929 Madison Avenue and East 74th Street.
+Mallett completely renovated the New York Brownstone building and offered stock sent over from the London showrooms.